JEE Advanced 2025 Syllabus: Check JEE Advanced Subject-Wise Detailed Syllabus PDF, Important Topics

 Chapter 10 | Surface chemistry | Elementary ideas of emulsions, surfactants and micelles (only definitions and examples), elementary concepts of adsorption: physisorption and chemisorption, colloids: types, methods of preparation and general properties, Freundlich adsorption isotherm. |

-Chapter 11 | Classification of elements and periodicity in properties | Periodic trends in atomic radius, ionic radius, ionization enthalpy, electron gain enthalpy, valence, oxidation states, electronegativity, and chemical reactivity, modern periodic law and the recent form of periodic table, electronic configuration of elements. |
+Chapter 11 | Classification of elements and periodicity in properties | Periodic trends in atomic radius, ionic radius, ionization enthalpy, electron gain enthalpy, valence, oxidation states, electronegativity, chemical reactivity, modern periodic law and the recent form of the periodic table, electronic configuration of elements. |

-Chapter 12 | Hydrogen | Occurrence, isotopes, preparation, properties and uses of hydrogen, position of hydrogen in periodic table, hydrogen peroxide-preparation, reactions, use and structure; hydrogen as a fuel, hydrides ionic, covalent and interstitial, physical and chemical properties of water, heavy water. |
+Chapter 12 | Hydrogen | Occurrence, isotopes, preparation, properties and uses of hydrogen, position of hydrogen in the periodic table, hydrogen peroxide-preparation, reactions, use and structure; hydrogen as a fuel, hydrides ionic, covalent and interstitial, physical and chemical properties of water, heavy water. |

-Chapter 13 | S-block elements | Preparation, properties, and uses of compounds of sodium (sodium chloride, sodium hydroxide, sodium carbonate, sodium hydrogen carbonate) and calcium (calcium hydroxide, calcium carbonate, calcium sulphate ,calcium oxide), Alkali and alkaline earth metals-reactivity towards air, water, dihydrogen, halogens, acids, their reducing nature including solutions in liquid ammonia, uses of these elements, general characteristics of their oxides, hydroxides, halides, salts of oxoacids, anomalous behavior of lithium and beryllium. |
+Chapter 13 | S-block elements | Preparation, properties, and uses of compounds of sodium (sodium chloride, sodium hydroxide, sodium carbonate, sodium hydrogen carbonate) and calcium (calcium hydroxide, calcium carbonate, calcium sulphate, calcium oxide), Alkali and alkaline earth metals-reactivity towards air, water, dihydrogen, halogens, acids, their reducing nature including solutions in liquid ammonia, uses of these elements, general characteristics of their oxides, hydroxides, halides, salts of oxoacids, anomalous behaviour of lithium and beryllium. |

-Chapter 14 | P-block elements | Anomalous properties of boron, nitrogen, oxygen, carbon and fluorine with respect to other elements in their groups, oxidation state and trends in chemical reactivity of elements of groups 13-17. |
+Chapter 14 | P-block elements | Anomalous properties of boron, nitrogen, oxygen, carbon and fluorine concerning other elements in their groups, oxidation state and trends in chemical reactivity of elements of groups 13-17. |

-Chapter 15 | D-block elements | Alloys, catalytic properties, applications, preparation, structure, and reactions of oxoanions of chromium and manganese, oxidation states and their stability, standard electrode potentials, interstitial compounds. |
+Chapter 15 | D-block elements | Alloys, catalytic properties, applications, preparation, structure, and reactions of oxoanions of chromium and manganese, oxidation states and their stability, standard electrode potentials, and interstitial compounds. |

 Chapter 16 | F-block elements | Oxidation states; general characteristics, lanthanoid and actinoid contractions. |